Newspaper in Education

 Teachers play a major role in explaining to students the role of a free press in a democracy.
 We may not like everything we hear or read, but as Americans we treasure the right to express our opinions.

-Get dozens more classroom activities using newspapers
+Get dozens of classroom activities using newspapers

-- Click here to view Newspaper in Education activities by grade level (with Common Core Standards and Indiana Educational Standards).
+- Click here to view Newspaper in Education activities by grade level (with Common Core State Standards and Indiana Educational Standards).

-- Click here to view Newspaper in Education activities by category (with Common Core Standards and Indiana Educational Standards).
+- Click here to view Newspaper in Education activities by category (with Common Core State Standards and Indiana Educational Standards).

 - Click here for tips for using newspapers in your classroom.